lnkhamalah/medical-transportation-system-design/00-project-overview/04-System-Design-Rationale-and-Operational-Alignment.md

 Without structural enforcement, billing delays and documentation gaps compound over time.
 Small inefficiencies eventually turn into cashflow slowdowns, dispute exposure, and administrative fatigue.

-By designing around strict invariants — tenant isolation, immutable completion records, structured billing states — the business gains control over its operational data instead of reacting to it.
+By designing around strict invariants — tenant isolation, immutable completion records, structured billing states, and system-derived billing outputs — the business gains control over its operational data instead of reacting to it.

 This architecture reduces the risk of revenue leakage, minimizes the cost of reconstructing information during disputes, and improves billing predictability.
 It also creates a durable operational record that increases long-term business value.